Ridowan-sajid/numpy-note/README.md

 * d[row,startindex:endindex] = 5
 * means all value of startindex to endindex will be 5.

-**17. to change a bunch of value of an array at the same time with different value:**
+**17. to change a bunch of value of an array at the same time with differentce value:**

 	d[1,1:4]=[5,8,4]